Famous Places of the Nainital District

 5. St. John in the Wilderness

-The fundamental and primary hallmarks of the St. John in the Wilderness Church, Nainital, are the exquisite Neo-Gothic building, tall deodar and pine trees, divine ambiance, stained glass windows, and eerie yet positive air of the graveyard.
+The fundamental and primary hallmarks of St. John in the Wilderness Church, Nainital, are the exquisite Neo-Gothic building, tall deodar and pine trees, divine ambiance, stained glass windows, and eerie yet positive air of the graveyard.

 As one of the oldest structures, this church is frequently visited by architects interested in learning more about Neo-Gothic architecture.
 A graveyard on the backside of the chapel is dedicated to those who died in the catastrophic landslide of 1880.
 Within the church’s grounds, a brass memorial with their names has been built.

 The delights to look forward to are thupka and momos.
 Shawls, sweaters, mufflers, backpacks, and other souvenirs are available in plenty at the Bhotia market.
-The vendors charge a premium price for the item, so practise your haggling abilities before going to the store to get the best deal.
+The vendors charge a premium price for the item, so practice your haggling abilities before going to the store to get the best deal.

 Bhotia Market has a lot of interesting things to buy: